 This schedule does not include any of the optional reading.
-(This includes such things as the introductions to the texts and certain chapters of Moby Dick.)
+(For example, such things as the introductions to the texts.)
 This schedule allows for two papers for each book-length work and one paper for each shorter work.
 (These are the paper requirements for students enrolled in Hewitt.)
 If you wish to alter this, you may need to alter the schedule accordingly.